Shreyas-Gupta-IIITD/Keysight_AI-ML-intern_design_question/README.md

 ![Agent Playing](assets/episode.png)

-To develop a fully working solution for the given Problem statement, now use a simpler algorithm on a smaller environent(done in following soluiton 2)
+To develop a fully working solution for the given Problem statement, now use a simpler algorithm on a smaller environment  (done in following soluiton 2)

 ### Proposed Solution 2:
 Solve the Cliff Walking problem and and compare the performance using Q-Learning, SARSA, Expected-SARSA